 In the meantime, in this quiet, stay-at-home-and-laze period between Christmas and New Year’s when so many of us indulge in a little binge-quilting, we thought we’d pull a favorite mystery quilt from our archives, and just tear right through it!

 Walk in the Park, by Debbie Caffrey, originally appeared as a series in Quiltmaker magazine in 2015.
+And while we binge-quilt clue-by-clue, we’ll probably over-indulge on other quilt-y pleasures.

 One “binge” unique to quilters and sewers is fabric.
 We asked staff members what fabrics they just can’t resist binge-acquiring . . .